 The reason this area was so important to NATO in the Cold war was that the Fulda Gap in 11ACR sector and, to a lesser degree, the Meiningen and Hof Gaps in the 2ACR sector provided the most likely avenues of approach for a Soviet thrust into West Germany.
 NATO believed it could win a drawn out conventional war, but feared a deep Soviet thrust into the FRG that would so rattle the NATO allies that it could not be overcome.
 Therefore, the thin line of hyper-alert cavalry regiments along the most likely avenues of approach seemed to provide the best chance of detecting potential Soviet movements and moving quickly enough to stem the tide.
 Those of us who manned this border often, only half-jokingly, referred to ourselves as the world’s most effective speed bumps.

-The Physical Border and Its Make-Up
+The Physical Border and the Make-Up of the NATO Frontier Border

 The border when I was there had quietened down from its worst times of the 1940s through the 1970s.
 Events such as the Berlin airlift, the 1st Russian nuclear weapon, the space race, the Berlin Wall and Vietnam kept NATO and the Warsaw Pact faced off at high alert.
 However, there were still sectors of heavily mined fence zones until the early 80s.
 Particularly gruesome were the automatically triggered “shotgun” mines that were placed at different heights on the fence and had a 25 meter blast radius.
 Even until the end of 1989, the fences and walls were formidable obstacles to civilians trying to escape.
 And, if there was any doubt what the border was designed for, one need only look at who built the fences and what they were designed to do.